Is your network running slow? If so, this might be your problem: Spanning Tree.

 The best practice is to make your core switch and/or the switch closest to your servers the root bridge by manually assigning a lower bridge priority.

-If you would like my team to help you with configuring Spanning Tree or for more information on Cisco Webex Calling, head on over to my website at www.bullfrog.net.
+If you would like our team to help you with configuring Spanning Tree or for more information on Cisco Webex Calling, fill out our form below to connect with our team.